-Dr. Jennie is invested in the growth of children and teens she works with, committing herself to be an instrumental part of their treatment plan.
-This commitment has ensured Dr. Jennie’s skills are proficient in her areas of focus.
+Dr. Jennie and her team is invested in the growth of the children, teens, and adults they work with, committing themselves to being instrumental agents of change in people’s lives.
+This commitment has ensured that Dr. Jennie and her team’s skills are proficient in the areas of focus listed.

 Learning disabilities are common in children, teens and adults alike.
 Many children experience difficulty in reading, writing or other learning-related tasks at one point or another.
 However, if several symptoms persist over a long period of time, it may an indicator of something deeper.
 Some of the most common symptoms include short attention span, poor memory, difficulty following directions, poor reading and/or writing ability, eye-hand coordination problems, difficulties with sequencing, and/or disorganization and other sensory difficulties.